-Healthy Crock Pot Recipe for Weight Loss: Light and Creamy Slow Cooker Pasta Primavera
+Healthy Crock Pot Recipe: Light & Creamy Slow Cooker Pasta Primavera

 It turned out pretty darn good, if I do say so myself.

 This slow cooker pasta primavera is the first recipe I’ve tried from a book I recently borrowed from the library.
 It’s called, How to Make Love and Dinner at the Same Time: 200 Slow-Cooker Recipes to Heat Up the Bedroom Instead of the Kitchen.

 How’s that for a provocative cookbook title?